 Depending on where you live, insurance companies are not allowed to use your credit score to determine your premium.
-There are currently five states in which state laws result in insurance companies that don’t use credit scores when determining car insurance rates:
+There are currently four states in which state laws result in insurance companies that don’t use credit scores when determining car insurance rates:

 In some other states, like Utah and Oregon, insurance companies cannot legally use your credit score as a basis for cancelling an auto insurance policy or refusing to renew an existing policy.
 However, insurance companies in these states can still use your credit score to determine your premium, which is why having a good credit score may give you an advantage in finding cheaper rates.
-Unless you live in one of the five states listed above, you can likely expect car insurance companies to look at your credit score when you apply for coverage.
+Unless you live in one of the four states listed above, you can likely expect car insurance companies to look at your credit score when you apply for coverage.

 What insurance companies do not check credit scores?

 If you are searching for insurance companies that do not use credit scores, a few options are available.
 However, you may be better off looking for certain types of insurance, rather than specific companies, particularly if your situation requires specific financial protections.
 If finding a company that doesn’t not factor in credit is your top concern, here are two kinds of auto insurance that may not require a credit check in order for you to get approved.

 If you go with a usage-based insurance company, your monthly premium is based on the distance you drive, rather than a fixed annual or semi-annual rate.
 This is also called pay-per-mile insurance, and it can be a cheaper option for infrequent drivers.
 Because there is no fixed premium, some usage-based insurance companies will not check your credit score.